carlgira/traffic_sign_classification/README.md

 There are some information you can get from the final accuracy and the graphs

 - The accuracy improve with the use of the data augmentation, dropout layer or using more filters in convolutions.
-- The accuracy and loss when there is data augmentation jumps a lot more that the others combinations
+- The accuracy and loss when there is data augmentation jumps a lot more than the others combinations
 - The dropout seems to help in the model making growth of the accuracy more smooth.

 #### Architecture